-This instrument is designed to pulse resistive and diode loads and will exhibit a large output spike when used to drive a load with significant inductance (as predicted by LENZ'S LAW).
+This instrument is designed to pulse resistive and diode loads and will exhibit large rise and fall times when used to drive a load with significant inductance (as predicted by LENZ'S LAW).
 For this reason the load should be connected to the output using low inductance leads (as short as possible and as heavy a gauge as possible).
+See page 12 for guidance in connecting to the load.